illingtonFlex/deduce-server/README.md

 - **GET** /{match_id}/letterAtIndex/{index}

-    Returns the letter at specified index with the alphabet subset.
+    Returns the letter at specified index within the alphabet subset for the specified match.
 This also adds an event to the match details.

     Example response: